nus-cs2103/website-base/admin/appendixD-help.md

 Note: This guide is mostly about getting tech help, but it also applies to getting clarifications on module topics too. e.g. what is the difference between _refactoring_ and _rewriting_?

-What not to do: Email lecturer/tutor immediately after you encounter a problem or a doubt, unless it is something only the lecturer/tutor is supposed to know.
+What not to do:

+When faced with a technical problem or a doubt about a concept, don'f fire off an email lecturer/tutor immediately after you encounter a problem or a doubt, unless it is something only the lecturer/tutor is supposed to know.
-When faced with a technical problem or a doubt about a concept, here are the things you should do:
+Instead, here are some things you can do:

 * **Check what is given**: Check if the problem/concept has been discussed in the lectures, text book, or the list of resources given to you.
 Yes it is easier for you to write an email to the tutor/lecturer instead, but that shouldn't be your default behavior.
 We know that sometimes it is difficult to find stuff in the resources we have provided.
 But you should try first.

 * **Search**: It is very likely the answer already exists somewhere in the cyberspace.
 Almost every programming-related question has been answered in places like [stackoverflow](http://stackoverflow.com/).
 Don't give an opportunity for someone to ask you to [STFW](http://www.jibble.org/stfw/).
   Pay attention to the error message you encounter.
 Sometimes it also contains hints as to how to fix the problem.
-Even if not, a ==web search on the error message==  is a good starting point.
+Even if not, a web search on the error message is a good starting point.
   <img src="{{baseUrl}}/admin/images/how to google it.png" width="460" height="268"/>

 * **Ask peers**:

   Ask your team members.

-  Ask classmates using the IVLE forum.
-Asking questions in IVLE is encouraged.
-Even if you figured out one way to solve a problem, discussing it on IVLE might lead you to better ways of solving it, and will help other classmates who are facing similar problems too.
-If you are really shy to ask questions in IVLE, you may use  [this form](https://docs.google.com/forms/d/1vf2TjVhASq_u1_kQEEyURE5fTeBg6iKwGQDJUxYiAmg/viewform)  to submit your question anonymously which we will then post in the forum.
+  Ask classmates using the module forum or the slack channel.
+Even if you figured out one way to solve a problem, discussing it on a public forum might lead you to better ways of solving it, and will help other classmates who are facing similar problems too.
+If you are really shy to ask questions in the forum, you may use [this form](https://docs.google.com/forms/d/1vf2TjVhASq_u1_kQEEyURE5fTeBg6iKwGQDJUxYiAmg/viewform) to submit your question anonymously which we will then post in the forum.

   <panel header="Rubber Duck Debugging" expandable>